microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 ![](./media/CI-Iac.PNG)

-This pipeline was executed manually, but it has in the branch policies configurated to start automatically if any change occur in branch in the folder `infrastructure-as-code`:
+This pipeline was executed manually, but it has been configurated in the branch policies to start automatically if changes are made in the folder `infrastructure-as-code`:

 ![](./media/branch-policies-builder.PNG)